unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 > > (5000, 32, 32, 3)
 > > ~~~
 > > {: .output}
-> > The first value, 5000, is the number of traning images that we have.
+> > The first value, `5000`, is the number of training images that we have selected.
-> > That means that the remainder of the shape, namely (32, 32, 3), denotes
+> > The remainder of the shape, namely `32, 32, 3)`, denotes
 > > the dimension of one image.
 The last value 3 is typical for color images,
-> > and stands for the three color channels r,g,b.
+> > and stands for the three color channels **R**ed, **G**reen, **B**lue.
-> > That means the width and height of our images are both 32 pixels.
+> > We are left with `32, 32`.
+This denotes the width and height of our input image in number of pixels.
+By convention, the first entry refers to the height, the second to the width of the image.
+In this case, we observe a quadratic image where height equals width.
 > >
 > > We can find out the range of values of our input data as follows:
 > > ~~~